-Despite these challenges, the primary objective for the period 2026-2028 is to ensure a stable working environment for staff, maintaining motivation and minimizing staff turnover.
-To achieve this goal, the BEREC Office may further need to increase flexibility measures to retain existing staff and increase staff diversity at the BEREC Office.
+23 The Agency has the smallest establishment plan among the EU Decentralized Agencies this goal, the BEREC Office may further need to increase flexibility measures to retain existing staff and increase staff diversity at the BEREC Office.
 In addition, as the professional support to BEREC is highly dependent on the availability of SNEs from the national regulatory authorities, the situation of SNE engagements will be closely monitored during the programming period and mitigating actions will be initiated in case of risks of non-availability of experts.
 Such measures will include promoting the benefits of SNE positions among the NRAs, extending secondment periods, using the valid reserve lists, running targeted selection procedures for the specific SNE profiles and employing interim workers to cover interruptions between secondment periods.